-- > Catherine M. Best (chair)

-- > Eugene V.N.
-Bissell (until May 8, 2018)

-- > Richard C. Bradeen

-- > Randall J. Findlay

-- > Patrick E. Gottschalk

-- > Douglas J. Harrison

-The audit committee assists the board in fulfilling its financial reporting and control responsibilities to our stakeholders and oversees the external auditor, internal controls and management information systems, risk management and internal audit.
+Catherine M. Best (chair) Richard C. Bradeen Randall J. Findlay Patrick E. Gottschalk Douglas J. Harrison The audit committee assists the board in fulfilling its financial reporting and control responsibilities to our stakeholders and oversees the external auditor, internal controls and management information systems, risk management and internal audit.
 All members of the audit committee are financially literate and independent under applicable Canadian laws and securities exchange rules.
-Three of our audit committee members hold either a FCPA, CPA, CA or CMA designation (see page 25).

-The committee met four times in 2018.
+Three of our audit committee members hold either a FCPA, CPA or CA designation (see page 25).
+The committee met four times in 2019.
 It has reviewed and approved this report and is satisfied that it has carried out all of the responsibilities required by the committee mandate.

-Key activities Reviewed core disclosure documents Reviewed our internal control framework and recommended it to the board for approval Reviewed the 2018 audit service plan Recommended the reappointment of Ernst & Young LLP as our external auditor until the close of our 2019 annual meeting of shareholders Confirmed the independence of the external auditor and reviewed its performance for the year Recommended all services provided by external auditor Approved the three-year internal audit plan and compliance budget for 2019 Reviewed reports on our compliance with applicable laws and securities regulations Reviewed the President and CEO's expenses for the prior year Reviewed whistleblower reports Reviewed the effectiveness of our enterprise risk management system and practices, including financial, commodity, business continuity, information technology and cyber risks Reviewed significant legal actions Received a report on the cybersecurity risk mitigation programs in place in the company Received a report on commodity risk management program at Superior Gas Liquids and US Propane Reviewed tax assessments and monitored changes to US tax laws Confirmed the adequacy of our insurance program Reviewed management's accounting treatment for acquisitions made in 2018 Reviewed and recommended for Board approval the request for an increase in the parental guarantee limit Reviewed our accounting practices and key tax, governance, market risk and compliance policies Approved our delegation and authority levels cross-membership between the audit committee and each of the other committees as a good governance practice.
+Key responsibilities Key activities Oversee the integrity of our financial information and reporting systems Reviewed core disclosure documents Reviewed our internal control framework and recommended it to the board for approval Evaluate the performance, qualifications and independence of the external auditor Recommended the reappointment of Ernst &amp; Young LLP ("EY") as our external auditor until the close of our 2020 annual meeting of shareholders Reviewed and approved EY's 2019 audit service plan and annual fee estimate Confirmed the independence of the external auditor and reviewed its performance for the year Recommended all services provided by external auditor Oversee the effectiveness of our internal controls over financial reporting, and compliance with legal and regulatory requirements &gt; Approved the three-year internal audit plan and compliance budget for 2020 &gt; Reviewed reports from management and the internal audit department on the design and operating effectiveness of our internal control framework &gt; Reviewed the President and CEO's expenses for the prior year &gt; Reviewed whistleblower reports Review our material risks, including our assessment process and risk mitigation plans Reviewed the effectiveness of our enterprise risk management system and practices, including financial, commodity, business continuity, information technology and cyber risks Reviewed significant legal actions Received a report on the cybersecurity risk mitigation programs and current IT infrastructure projects and upgrades in the pipeline Reviewed reports on commodity risk management program at Superior Plus Energy Services Inc., Superior Gas Liquids, and United Pacific Energy Reviewed tax assessments and monitored changes to US tax laws Confirmed the adequacy of our insurance program Review major financial transactions > Reviewed management's accounting treatment for acquisitions made in 2019 Ensure our governance policies are consistent with best practices Reviewed our accounting practices and key tax, governance, market risk and compliance policies Approved our delegation and authority levels Reviewed the audit committee mandate and evaluated the committee's performance